trucle9100/Security-Portfolio/AWS Security Hardening & CIS Benchmarking/Audit Report.md

 - Explore Service Control Policies (SCPs)

 ---
-"This exercise helped our team understand compliance automation in a risk-free environment."
-– _Mock Security Lead, SecureFinTech Corp Training Lab_

----
 *Disclosure: This report contains no real client data.
 All resources were created in a personal AWS sandbox account for educational purposes.
 Organization names are fictional.*